Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Introduction

 Emergent gauge fields occur in several branches of topological condensed matter physics \cite{topobook}.
-This includes most prominently the quantum Hall Effect \cite{PhysRevB.44.5246,Wen_IQHEedge}, both in relation to its bulk and its edge currents, and topological magnets called spin liquids \cite{anderson_resonating_1973,wen_quantum_2002,balents_spin_2010,Castelnovo2012,zhou_quantum_2017,Broholm_QSL,FieldGuide}.
-This serves as a motivation for the present work, which is concerned with the dynamics of charges in (emergent) gauge fields in a plane.
+This includes most prominently the quantum Hall effect \cite{PhysRevB.44.5246,Wen_IQHEedge}, in relation to both its bulk and its edge currents, and topological magnets called spin liquids \cite{anderson_resonating_1973,wen_quantum_2002,balents_spin_2010,Castelnovo2012,zhou_quantum_2017,Broholm_QSL,FieldGuide}.
+Increasingly complex types of emergent gauge fields are being discovered, for example tensor gauge theories~\cite{Pretko_2020} which appear in an entirely different type of setting such as elasticity~\cite{RevModPhys.96.011001,Grosvenor:2021hkn}, folding paper~\cite{Manoj_2021} or jamming \cite{Namp_2022}.

+It is then natural to ask not only what kind of new gauge theories exist, but also what phenomena they engender.
+This serves as a motivation for the present work, which studies the physics of electromagnetism beyond the familiar case of 3+1-dimensional Maxwell theory: we consider the properties of magnetohydrodynamics in two dimensions.